rmjordas/awesome-vue/content/components-and-libraries/ui-layout.md

 - [vue-colcade](https://github.com/alexiscolin/vue-colcade) - A small wrapper for integrating Colcade grid layout to Vuejs.
 - [vue-ads-layout](https://github.com/arnedesmedt/vue-ads-layout) - A small library of Vue components to quickly generate a responsive web application layout with toolbar, left/right drawers and a footer.
 All components can be positioned fixed or relative.
 - [vue-magic-grid](https://github.com/imlinus/Vue-Magic-Grid) - A tiny port of Magic Grid for Vue.js 2.
-- [vue-splitter-pane](https://github.com/venkatperi/vue-splitter-pane) - A Vuejs component which renders two slots in a adjustable split arrangement (vetical or horizontal).
+- [vue-splitter-pane](https://github.com/venkatperi/vue-splitter-pane) - A Vue.js component which renders two slots in a adjustable split arrangement (vertical or horizontal)
 - [splitpanes](https://github.com/antoniandre/splitpanes) - A Vue JS reliable, simple and touch-ready panes splitter / resizer.
 - [vue-mock-layout](https://github.com/promosis/vue-mock-layout) - Easily mock the layout of your Vue apps.
 - [vue-simple-drawer](https://github.com/dreambo8563/vue-simple-drawer) - A tiny drawer panel with bounced animation, nest supported and theme customized. directions: left/right/up/down